Helekin/nodejs-02-easy-sequelize/README.md

 ## About The Project

-This repository contains a comprehensive exercise set covering sections 10 & 11 of the Udemy course, "NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)," instructed by Maximilian Schwarzmüller.
+This repository contains a comprehensive exercise set covering sections 10 & 11 of the Udemy course, "NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)" instructed by Maximilian Schwarzmüller.
 The content is up-to-date as of May 2023.

 This iteration might feature alterations compared to the initial course code, including modifications in file names, functions, or variables.